Ifattah94/DSAWhiteboarding3-6-2020/README.md

 ##### 2 .
 (This is a lot harder than the 1st one)

-Given an array of numbers ranging from 2-9, return all possible letter combinations that the number could represent.
+Given an array of numbers ranging from 2-9, return all possible letter combinations that the numbers could represent.

 ![keypad](https://upload.wikimedia.org/wikipedia/commons/4/43/Telephone-keypad.svg)